RIOT-OS/riot-course/slides/tp-riot.md

 - 10 years of experience in medical imaging

-- Since 2015, open source contributor in Python and embedded projects
+- Since 2015, open source contributor in Python and IoT projects

 - RIOT maintainer since 2016